 An attitude that says ‘I deserve to feel better’ and ‘I’m going to get better’, is one that will show you results.

 The sad thing is, worldwide, thyroid patients complain of doctors who don’t know how to get them well again.
 Yes, we should be able to rely on medical professionals to help us make a recovery, but relying on them seems to keep a lot of us ill.
-Maybe we can show them how we get ourselves feeling better and educate them?

-I’m not saying the journey back to better health is easy, oh god, it’s definitely not!
+I’m not saying the journey back to better health is easy – it’s definitely not!
 And it’s different for all of us.
 For some of us, we get our thyroid levels optimal, and we feel much better.
 For others, they have to switch thyroid medication or make adjustments.
 Some of us unearth vitamin deficiencies or adrenal problems that need fixing to feel better.
 Some of us have other health conditions that also need to be correctly managed, and balanced with our thyroid problem, in order to feel well.
 We’re all individual.
 But the sooner you start working on it, the sooner you’ll be feeling better again.